-- 3.1 The benefits of this project align with the evidence base developed through the Serious Violence Duty Strategic Needs Assessment and the priorities of Norfolk's Serious Violence Duty Strategy. - 3.2 Rigorous analysis has been undertaken to inform the evidence base including quantitative partnership data analysis and qualitative engagement activity with stakeholders including statutory, non-statutory, voluntary and community sector and communities, including young people. - 3.3 The approach adopted through the Targeted Youth Outreach Project will reflect the evidence base of what works in preventing serious youth violence. - 3.4 This project will be complemented through additional OPCON funding provided from the Home Office's Safer Streets Fund Round 5.
-For more information, please see decision notice 37. - 3.5 The outcomes of the project will be monitored and reviewed.
+- 3.1 The benefits of this project align with the evidence base developed through the Serious Violence Duty Strategic Needs Assessment and the priorities of Norfolk's Serious Violence Duty Strategy. - 3.2 Rigorous analysis has been undertaken to inform the evidence base for Norfolk's Serious Violence Duty Strategy including quantitative partnership data analysis and qualitative engagement activity with stakeholders including statutory, nonstatutory, voluntary and community sector and communities, including young people. - 3.3 The approaches adopted through the Targeted Youth Outreach Project reflect the evidence base of what works in preventing serious youth violence. - 3.4 The outcomes of the project will be monitored and reviewed.